 - Helps with plotting for fiction authors

 - Easily export your data to other digital platforms such as Kobo, ibooks, etc. (this is one of the best features)

 - Provides outlining functionality that keeps your content organized

-- Easily move sections around with drag and drop
+- Easily drag and drop to move sections around

 - Supports MultiMarkdown for bullets and numbers